 Audio-visual installation by: Kathryn Gray, James Islip, Joe Osborne, Ben Gwilliam, Chris Woodward & Mark Rhodes.
 In terms of the gear, we mainly used WUXGA RZ range laser Panasonic projectors, with additional projectors from the DZ range.
 The playback is powered by Brightsign.
 In addition there are two audio installations, one a sound shower, plus several screen-based works.

 Sincere thanks to Mary Griffiths, Leanne Green, Raqs and all of the staff at The Whitworth.
-‘Twilight Language’ is open until March 2018, see The Whitworth website
+‘Twilight Language’ is open until March 2018, see The Whitworth website for details.

 Lumen have over 10 years experience of setting up film screenings in non-cinema venues and ‘pop-up’ spaces.
 We have worked with Leeds International Film Festival, Flatpack Festival, Leeds Young Film Festival, Holmfirth Film Festival, as well as many other organisations and events that have film content, such as Lawrence Batley Theatre, Hull2017, Recon, Bradford Literature Festival, Vespertine, Bradford Threadfest, Art Sheffield, Other Rooms Film Festival, Opera North, Henry Moore Institute.